active-logic/activelogic-cs/Doc/QuickStart-Unity.md

 }
 ```

-In the above example, `UGig` is used since neither decorators, nor any ordered composite(s) are needed. `UTask` would be fine but does allocate (a little) memory, even when no stateful constructs are used.
+In the above example, `UGig` is used since neither decorators, nor any ordered composite(s) are needed.

 The above example also suggests how you compose versatile agents by assembling ever larger BTs, combining OOP's delegation pattern with BT's modular control paradigm.